 Introduction to AWS Alternatives

-Amazon Web Services (AWS) is a cloud-based platform provided by Amazon, to organizations, individuals and government.
+Amazon Web Services (AWS) is a cloud-based platform provided by Amazon to organizations, individuals, and governments.
 It is a subscription-based service.
-AWS allows the users to access computers from anywhere, providing a virtual environment of computers with almost all and sometimes additional features and capabilities of working with a physical computer.
-AWS is one of the best and most sought out platforms to avail cloud web hosting service on cutting-edge technology and infrastructure, combined with the latest hardware and high speed of network connectivity.
+AWS allows users to access computers from anywhere, providing a virtual environment of computers with almost all and sometimes additional features and capabilities of working with a physical computer.
+AWS is one of the best and most sought platforms for cloud web hosting services on cutting-edge technology and infrastructure, combined with the latest hardware and high network connectivity speed.
 Many big organizations usually opt for AWS, as it is one of the leading services in terms of a cloud.
-However, also many will go for some other AWS alternatives platforms, as there are some challenges involved with AWS.
-So, let’s look at the cons that come with using AWS.
+However, also many will go for some other AWS alternative platforms, as there are some challenges involved with AWS.

-- AWS is not very easy to manage; someone handling AWS needs to have advanced knowledge about this stuff to maintain the servers on AWS platform.
+- AWS is not very easy to manage; someone handling AWS needs to have advanced knowledge about this stuff to maintain the servers on the AWS platform.

 Therefore, due to these and other challenges with AWS, some prefer to go for other cloud hosting platforms that will cover these cons in some way or provide a better AWS Alternative.

-Different AWS Alternatives are as follows:
+Different AWS Alternatives

 1. Cloud Sigma

-The account setup is pretty simple, that’s why many people prefer it.
-The plans are customizable with the basic plans consisting of 1GB RAM, 1TB monthly data transfer and 25GB storage.
-Because their infrastructure is large, DigitalOcean can handle a project of any size.
-DigitalOcean’s installer allows a user to organize control panel with one click.
-Therefore, apps like GitLab, WordPress, Docker etc. can be installed without running commands by simply using the one-click installer.
+The account setup is pretty simple, so many people prefer it.
+The plans are customizable, with the basic plans consisting of 1GB RAM, 1TB monthly data transfer, and 25GB storage.
+Because its infrastructure is large, DigitalOcean can handle a project of any size.
+DigitalOcean’s installer allows users to organize a control panel with one click.
+Therefore, apps like GitLab, WordPress, Docker, etc., can be installed without running commands by simply using the one-click installer.
 It has 8 Global data center locations and provides free 24/7 email support.

 5. A2 Hosting